turingschool/try-turing/_posts/1000-01-04-integers-and-floats.markdown

 z.to_s
 ```

-<h4>Comparing Values</h4>
+## Comparing Values

 Just like in middle school math class, we can use comparison operators to compare numbers.
 The return values are either true or false.

 ```ruby
 5 == 5